What is htaccess?

 In this htaccess guide I will show you some of the basic tricks and tips which will help you with your website.

 The htaccess file is a configuration file which is used on Apache based web servers to control many features of the server.
-The file itself is just a small basic text file and can be edited via your hosts file manager or alternatively you can download the file, edit it and reupload it.
+The file itself is just a small basic text file and can be edited, via notepad, or your hosts file manager, thru c-panel redirects or alternatively you can download the .htaccess file from your server’s home public_html folder, edit it and reupload it FTP using programs like FileZilla or Adobe Dreamweaver.

 If you have installed a script before then chances are you have had to edit the .htaccess file at one point or another.
 The .htaccess file gives you a lot of control and lets you easily redirect pages, password protect directories and much more.
 Before I go through some tutorials which show you how to use htaccess, I think it is necessary to show you how you edit the file.